Error codes¶

 Env__PkgFileUnparsable

-file for example) or lacks the name
+file for example) or lacks critical information (like name

 Cannot determine env¶